Not yet a Member?

 Indeed, a growing number of states, including California, Colorado, Connecticut, Hawaii, Illinois, Maryland, Nevada, Oregon, Vermont and Washington, restrict companies from making employment decisions based on an applicant’s credit report.

-Moreover, even when companies are permitted to use such information in hiring decisions, the Fair Credit Reporting Act (FCRA) requires employers to provide applicants with a copy of their credit report, as well as a written description of their rights under the FCRA.
+Moreover, even when companies are permitted to use such information in adverse decisions, the Fair Credit Reporting Act (FCRA) requires employers to provide applicants with a copy of their credit report.
+In addition, a clear and concise description of their rights under the FCRA is required before the report is procured.
 This gives job seekers the opportunity to correct inaccuracies before the prospective employer makes any decisions based on the information.

 Over the past several years, the Equal Employment Opportunity Commission has sought to limit employers from asking applicants about their criminal records based on a growing concern that such policies disproportionately affect black and Hispanic individuals from job opportunities.
 National data show that people in these groups are arrested and incarcerated at rates disproportionate to their numbers in the general population.